JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [x] healing potions
-  - [x] toggle visibility.
-It just worked!
-Nice!
-  - [x] grab item
-  - [x] test with sync.
-Likely need rollback for this.
-  - [x] Issue with G key detection.
-Seems like you have to hit it multiple times.
-This only seems to happen on multi-player wasm, but not on single player wasm nor on mac either single or multi player.
-It fails to register right at the just_released.
-Changing from just_released to pressed does the trick.
 - [ ] inventory and item usage
-  - [ ] press 1-9 to use inventory item
+  - [x] press 1-9 to use inventory item
-  - [ ] update system flow diagram as needed
+  - [x] update system flow diagram as needed
+  - [ ] refactor inventory systems
+  - [ ] refactor grab_item system
+  - [ ] document single_press stuff in player_action and refer to readme
+  - [ ] refactor use_item system
+  - [ ] updating inventory does not work in sync test.
-  - [ ] press I to toggle inventory panel open/closed
+  - [ ] press I to toggle inventory panel open/closed.
+Low priority.
+Defer.
-  - [ ] respond to mouse click on inventory title to toggle too
+  - [ ] respond to mouse click on inventory title to toggle too.
+Interesting to see how to handle mouse inputs.
+But may still defer.
 - [ ] data driven dungeon monsters and items
 - [ ] weapons
 - [ ] deploy such that it can be used across devices (ideally over internet)